 St Ailbe’s school will apply the selection process as follows:

 Having met the criteria for admission to the Special Class, applications are considered against the published selection criteria.
 Places will be offered in the first instance to those who meet the first criterion.
-Subsequently, where the school still has places available the remaining Applicants are considered against the second criterion and those Applicants who meet this criterion will be offered a place within the Special Class.
+Subsequently, where the special class still has places available the remaining Applicants are considered against the second criterion and those Applicants who meet this criterion will be offered a place within the Special Class.
 This process is continuously carried out against all the selection criteria until all available places have been offered and accepted.

 Where two or more applications are tied in the foregoing selection process, St. Ailbe’s school will apply a random lottery to assign any available places in the Special Class, or on the waiting list, to those applications.